MicrosoftDocs/globalization/globalization/localizability/images-and-icons.md

 Thus when localizing for a specific market, you must take into account the local government's expectations for content.
 As much as possible, it's important to avoid including content that could offend the local government, either by challenging its authority or by criticizing it through support of a rival government or faction.

-Software has been banned in some countries and regions simply because a map showed that a disputed piece of land belonged to another country.
+Software has been banned in some countries and regions simply because a map showed that a disputed piece of land belonged to another country/region.
 Maps are very graphic and obvious statements about a government's sovereignty, so a user associated with the disputed piece of land would know very quickly if the maps are accurate or not.
 In addition to maps, flags can be a very sensitive piece of content.
 For example, a flag in a user interface that represented an unrecognized country was very upsetting to a nearby government, causing that government to ban a product on the basis of the unrecognized national flag.